KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

     * Any "native library" / "backend" dependencies (ND4J native/CUDA backends, for example)
     * Logging etc dependencies
 * Properties: `sourceCompatibility = 1.8`, `targetCompatibility = 1.8`
-*
-* Any other sections as necessary for creating the other types of artifacts (docker images, WAR files, etc) and utility tasks (enforcing dependency convergence, etc)
+* Any other sections as necessary for creating the build artifacts (docker images, WAR files, etc) and utility tasks (enforcing dependency convergence, etc)

 One consequence is that all of the "packaging" modules would be removed, in favor of a single `konduit-serving-build` module. i.e., `konduit-serving-docker`, `konduit-serving-rpm`, `konduit-serving-uberjar` etc will no longer exist.